 Arvind Parthiban CEO & Co-founder, SuperOps.ai

 Most SMB MSPs lack the expertise and operational maturity to meet the demands of customers.
 MSPs are assemblers.
 A sudden innovational shift can be difficult.
 For example, an MSP that provides remote monitoring and management (RMM) might find it operationally and financially difficult to add new services like disaster recovery to its service offerings.
-Additionally, the new normal is making it a struggle for MSPs to adjust to the digital and shifting business patterns.
+Additionally, the new normal is making it a struggle for managed service providers to adjust to the digital and shifting business patterns.

 Consolidation is inevitable.
 It will only lead to a mature MSP industry.